 The Apostle Paul, although he does not list himself in Hebrews 11, was also a man of great faith.
 He endured tremendous hardship and trials for the sake of the gospel possibly unlike any of the other apostles.
-Yet, as he tells those in Phillipi, he had faith and confidence that what he experienced ultimately was more than worthwhile as he waited to receive the promises of reward from God (Philippians 3:7 - 8).
+Yet, as he tells those in Philippi, he had faith and confidence that what he experienced ultimately was more than worthwhile as he waited to receive God's reward (Philippians 3:7 - 8).

 All true Christians look forward to God fulfilling his many promises to them.
 The greatest of these is being resurrected from dead, given a glorious spiritual body, and entering the Kingdom he has prepared for those who love him (Luke 12:32).